lpaocastrillon/lpaocastrillon/README.md

 Web Developer
 -------------

 Front-end developer with 5 years of experience, passionate about creating fun and engaging projects.
-Always eager to learn and improve, she enjoys reading and staying updated with the latest trends in the industry.
+Always eager to learn and improve, enjoys reading and staying updated with the latest trends in the industry.

 * 🌍  I'm based in Colombia
 * ✉️  You can contact me at [lpaocastrillon@gmail.com](mailto:lpaocastrillon@gmail.com)